fscarponi/bepractice/README.md

   }
 ]``

+Note: sending the full query to execute is SQL-Injection prone, so this endpoint will be refactored for receiving all pair <attribute, valueToMatch> in query parameters.

 - Endpoint 4:
 Endpoint that accepts a POST request with a JSON payload that represents a tree data structure.
 The endpoint should return the maximum depth of the tree in the response.
 To solve this challenge, you will need to implement a recursive function that traverses the tree and calculates its maximum depth.